Vehicular Visible Light Positioning for Collision Avoidance and Platooning: A Survey: Introduction

 \section{Introduction}

 Collision avoidance and platooning are essential applications for safe and efficient autonomous driving \cite{ford_trust}.
-For full autonomy, these applications require vehicle-to-vehicle localization with cm-level accuracy and \textgreater 50 Hz rate \cite{caveney, shladover}.
-Conventional vehicle localization methods using repurposed sensor-based object detector/trackers (e.g., LIDARs, cameras) fail to meet these stringent requirements due to sensor rate limitations and high computational complexity, necessitating complementary solutions \cite{depontemuller}.
-Vehicle localization based on visible light positioning (VLP), which uses received visible light communication (VLC) signals from modulated vehicle head/tail LED lights for positioning, fundamentally promises the required accuracy and rate for these applications, thus, is a suitable complementary addition to the sensor-based autonomous driving system of the future \cite{roadmap_vlp}.
+For full autonomy, these applications require vehicle-to-vehicle relative localization with cm-level accuracy and greater than 50 Hz rate \cite{caveney, shladover}.
+Conventional relative vehicle localization methods using repurposed sensor-based object trackers (e.g., LIDAR, RADAR, cameras) and \quotes{co-operative} schemes based on sharing GPS information {have shown promise on this front in recent years, especially with the advent of deep learning based methods.
+However, these methods fail to meet all stringent requirements simultaneously due to sensor rate and accuracy limitations or high computational complexity, necessitating complementary solutions.
+Moreover, the cost associated with sensor-based systems are getting increasingly prohibitive since they require powerful accelerators such as GPUs to process high-dimensional data (e.g., billions of pixels for cameras) \cite{depontemuller, guney_cvav, lidar_ref}.
+On the other hand,} communication-based methods, which use {only 1D received signals over time for localizing antennas on vehicles, fundamentally promise the cm-level accuracy at much greater than 50 Hz rate on low cost processors thanks to their low computational complexity and robust target detection procedures \cite{vvlc_survey_memedi, cellularDsrcInterwork, coop_localization, balico_survey, soner_tvt}.
+For this reason, communication-based methods can be a suitable complementary solution.}